Using React Server Components in Expo Router apps

 If you want client-side rendering, move your data fetching to a Client Component and control the rendering locally.

-Routes marked with static output will be rendered at build-time and embeded in the native binary.
+Routes marked with static output will be rendered at build-time and embedded in the native binary.
 This enables rendering routes without making a server request (because the server request was made when the app was downloaded).

 The current default is dynamic rendering.
 In the future, we'll change the caching and optimizations to be smarter and more automatic.